RyanSequeira/Tetris/README.md

 # Snake
-A basic Snake game for testing purposes.
+A basic Tetris clone for testing purposes.
-Test 2.